by Dr. Pitt Reitmaier Tropical Hygiene and Medicine

 see: Dengue-Chigungunya in Cape Verde

 is considered endemic in the South of Santiago Island, concentrating in Praia town.
-The low incidence does not justify to recommend routine malara prophylaxis with antimalarial drugs.
+The low incidence does not justify to recommend routine malara prophylaxis with antimalarial drugs for all districts.
 A similar number of importet cases from the continent does not start epidemics because the mosquito population is predominantly zoophil.
-In 2016, 47 autochtonous and 28 imported casa were observed, all in Praia town.
+In 2016, 47 autochtonous and 28 imported cases were observed.

 - avoid mosquito-bites